Kendall Jenner Pops Out Of Victoria’s Secret Bra In Unexpected Instagram Update

 Kendall Jenner’s Instagram is known for being unexpected.
 The supermodel doesn’t update with any predictable frequency – if anything, the sporadic nature of Kendall’s posts add to her appeal.
 The 23-year-old has sent her fans an update today.
 It likely isn’t one that they saw coming.

 Kendall’s May 19 photo is an old one, per the caption.
 It shows Kendall during her 2018 Victoria’s Secret Fashion Show appearance.
 Following her 2017 absence from the lingerie giant’s runway, the Keeping Up With The Kardashians star returned with full force last year.
 While Kendall’s November 2018 appearance saw her don multiple outfits, today’s picture only shows one.
-It sees the brunette in a check plaid bra and matching skirt.
+It sees the brunette in a check plaid bra and a matching skirt.
 Both are flaunting her sensational body.
 While the cupped bra is cleavage-flaunting, the skirt comes with a vertical waist parting.
 With her trademark brown locks and signature stare, Kendall is smoldering.

 Fan responses were quick to follow Kendall’s update. @velvetcoke left their thoughts in a comment.